It Began in 2008...

 Do you make all of your costumes by hand?

-I make the high majority of them by hand.
-Sometimes though feasibility and time don’t allow that to happen and there have been times where I have worn or been gifted costumes that I’ve then used for cosplays.
+As a cosplayer, I make the high majority of them by hand.
+Sometimes though, I can’t do that due to feasibility and time.
+Other times, I have worn or been gifted costumes that I’ve then used for cosplays.
 At the moment, the site is under construction, so not all costumes have profiles yet.
 However, under each profile, you will be able to find information regarding what parts of the costume were constructed by others if applicable.

 Who is your photographer?

 I’ve worked with many different photographers.
-They are all wonderful and incredibly gifted artists that I feel very grateful to work with and call my friends.
+They are all wonderful and incredibly gifted artists.
+For that reason, I feel very grateful to work with and call my friends.
 All photographers are given credit on each costume’s profile page.

 How much do you “photoshop” your photos?